 The National Credit Union Administration, or NCUA, similarly insures deposit accounts at credit unions.
 The NCUA is a federal institution that functions much like the FDIC.

-Depending on how much money you store in savings and how high your account’s interest rate is, you won’t just be storing your money for the future — you’ll be making money too.
+Depending on how much money you store in savings and how high your account's interest rate is, you won't just be storing your money for the future — you'll be making money, too.

 Your checking account

-A checking account might be a riskier place to store cash than a savings account if you are someone who can’t keep impulse purchases under control.
-But if you keep your spending on a short leash, a checking account could be a solid place to stash the cash you will need within a year.
+But if you keep your spending under control, a checking account could be a solid place to stash the cash you will need within a year.

 The FDIC (or NCUA if you bank with a credit union) insures checking accounts for up to $250,000, just as it does with savings accounts.
-In contrast to investing in the stock market, opening a checking account ensures you don’t need to worry about a market downturn draining your funds.

-Unlike savings accounts, most checking accounts aren’t interest-bearing.
-However, a few banks, like Axos, offer up to 1.25% APY (annual percentage yield) on checking accounts.
-If you’re set on using a checking account to store your savings, an interest-bearing account will help you maximize savings.
+If you're set on using a checking account to store your savings, an interest-bearing account will help you maximize savings.

 A 1-year CD

-Do you worry you’ll be tempted to spend that cash you’re saving?
+Worried you'll be tempted to spend that cash you're saving?
 If so, lock it up in a one-year certificate of deposit (CD), which functions a bit like a savings account with extra restrictions.

 First, CDs typically have a penalty attached if you withdraw the money early, usually equivalent to a few months' interest.
 You effectively promise your bank that you'll store a certain amount of money with it and won't remove it until the CD's term is up.